-- (1) Strategic Planning Committee.
-The Strategic Planning Committee shall consist of at least three faculty.
-The charge to the Departmental Strategic Planning Committee shall be to develop a 5-yr plan with short- and long-term objectives.
-This plan shall reflect the core principles on which the Department's mission is based.
-The Committee will coordinate with standing committees and gather data from faculty and staff through surveys across the Department to determine the current state and major needs; set goals and objectives for the next five years based on the mission statement, core principles, and recommendations regarding progress made toward goals and lessons learned from the last five-year strategic plan, and data obtained through the aforementioned surveys, with consideration of new directions and opportunities, as well as limitations of resources.
-The committee should be constituted to include diversity of discipline and rank among the membership.
-As with standing committees, the Chair and/or Advisory Council may add one member to achieve balance. - (2) Faculty Search Committees.
-Search Committees shall consist of at least three faculty members.
-External faculty members may be appointed to the Committee at the discretion of the Committee.
-External committee members have the same voting privileges as departmental faculty committee members for decisions regarding candidate interviews.
+- (2) Bylaws Committee.
+The Bylaws committee shall consist of at least three faculty members and one graduate student.
+According to the Bylaws (Article X), the Bylaws Committee will convene at least every three years.
+The charge to the committee is to review the Bylaws and make recommendations to the faculty for updates.
+Additional information can be found in Article X. - (3) Faculty Search Committees.
+Search Committees shall consist of at least three faculty members and one graduate student.
+Joint or external faculty members may be appointed to the Committee at the discretion of the Committee.
+These committee members have the same voting privileges as departmental faculty committee members.
 A Search Committee shall conduct searches for qualified faculty in accordance with current University rules.
-The duties of the Search Committee are to (a) write the advertisement for the position for approval by the faculty and post the advertisement in appropriate publications and electronic media, ensuring that minority and women candidates are contacted; (b) screen applicants based on their qualifications; (c) review candidate files and prepare the priority list for the faculty; (d) with the assistance of the Department Administrative Assistant, make search packets available to faculty for review; (e) carry out any necessary correspondence with candidates that are eliminated after preparation of the priority list; (f) with the assistance of the Department Administrative Assistant, carry out any necessary correspondence with candidates chosen for interviews and set up the interviews; and, (g) upon recommendation of the faculty, assist the Department Chair during the interview process.
+The duties of the Search Committee are to:

+- (a) write the advertisement for the position for approval by the faculty and post the advertisement in appropriate publications and electronic media, ensuring that minority and women candidates are contacted; - (b) screen applicants based on their qualifications; - (c) review candidate files and prepare the priority list for the faculty; - (d) with the assistance of the Department Administrative Assistant, make search packets available to faculty for review; - (e) with the assistance of the Department Administrative Assistant, carry out any necessary correspondence with candidates chosen for interviews and set up the interviews; and, - (f) upon recommendation of the faculty, assist the Department Chair during the interview process.
 The Department Chair will then conduct the vote shortly after the last candidate has been interviewed.
 Normally 3-5 candidates are interviewed.
 (See also Policy 10).

-F. Appointed Standing Committees.
+E. Appointed Standing Committees.

-In addition to the elected standing committees, there are six appointed standing committees.
+In addition to the elected standing committees, there are eight appointed standing committees.
 Appointments to these committees are made by the Chair in consultation with the Recruitment Committee and the Advisory Council.
-These appointments generally follow the same terms of office, Chair designations, and Meeting expectations as the elected standing committees.
+Graduate student members of committees are elected annually by vote of the graduate students.
+These appointments generally follow the same terms of office, Chair designations, and meeting expectations as the elected standing committees.